7 Important Facts About Dual-Diagnosis Treatment in New Jersey

 #4: Dual diagnosis conditions require dual diagnosis substance abuse treatment.

 While this may seem obvious, it is common for individuals with co-occurring disorders to attend addiction treatment centers that fail to address their mental health condition.
 Unfortunately, only addressing the addiction usually doesn’t provide enough recovery for the individual to remain sober.
-Therefore, dual diagnosis treatment centers are extremely instrumental in many people’s recovery.
+Therefore, dual diagnosis treatment centers in New Jersey are extremely instrumental in many people’s recovery.

 #5: Some treatment centers claim to have a dual diagnosis program when they really don’t.